On February 24, 2022, Russian troops entered the Ukraine, and millions are expected to move towards safety elsewhere in the Ukraine and across Europe.

 The OM team praises God for what He is doing in Ukraine and asks for further prayer…

 - God’s protection

-- An end to the war in the east
+- An end to the war

 - The churches and OM teams to continue reaching those in need in many different, life-giving ways

 - Even more people to turn to God and experience spiritual freedom

 The need is great and the time is now.
 Thank you for praying for our brothers and sisters in Ukraine!